edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-04-11-how-to-train-new-employees.md

 * 91% of employees stick around for at least a year when organizations have efficient onboarding processes
 * 69% of them stick around for at least three years when companies have well-structured onboarding programs

+{% asset 'blog/2018/2018-04-11-how-to-train-new-employees01.jpg'
+  alt='91% of employees stay for at least a year when companies have well-structured new hire training' class='marginTop marginBot' magick:resize='1170' magick:quality='92' %}
+{: .wideImage }

 Now imagine that 91% of your employees stay for at least a year and 69% are still going strong after three years.
 What does that mean for your bottom line?
 Your company culture?

 ## How to train new employees effectively